cloudwatt/applications/bundle-trusty-lamp/README_EN.md

 ### All of this is fine, but you do not have a way to run the stack thru the console ?

 Yes !
-Using the console, you can deploy a LAMP server :
+Using the console, you can deploy a LAMP server:

 1. Go the Cloudwatt Github in the applications/bundle-trusty-lamp repository
 2. Click on the file nammed bundle-trusty-lamp.heat.yml